chip/background_cache/README.markdown

   # Or use a mix of the two
 end
 </pre>

+The :only and :except options can be fragment ids or arrays of fragment ids.

 If no fragment is specified, all of the action's caches will regenerate.